-In point of fact, as first established by Blackwell in the 1950s \cite{Blac57b}, calculating the entropy rate of processes generated by discrete time, $N$-state hidden Markov chains (HMCs) requires tracking an uncountably-infinite set of distributions over an HMC's states.
-The following establishes that optimally predicting these processes must use these sets of distributions as predictive features.
-These sets, living on the $(N-1)$-simplex, are complex: generically highly ramified and self-similar, they support similarly-complicated measures \cite{Crut92c}.
+As first established by Blackwell in the 1950s \cite{Blac57b}, calculating the Shannon entropy rate of even apparently simple processes---such as those generated by a discrete time, $N$-state hidden Markov chain (HMC)---requires tracking an uncountably-infinite set of \emph{belief distributions} over the HMC's states.
+The following establishes that optimally predicting this class of processes requires using these belief distributions as predictive features.
+These feature sets, living on the $(N-1)$-simplex, are complex: generically highly ramified and self-similar, they are the support of similarly-complicated measures \cite{Crut92c}.
 This renders prediction of even simply-defined processes very challenging.
 Probing their structure is even more difficult.
 Nevertheless, the broad popularity and application of HMCs---not only in the study of complex systems \cite{Crut12a}, but also in coding theory \cite{Marc11a}, stochastic processes \cite{Ephr02a}, stochastic thermodynamics \cite{Bech15a}, speech recognition \cite{Rabi86a}, computational biology \cite{Birney01, Eddy04}, epidemiology \cite{Breto2009}, and finance \cite{Ryden98}---gives testimony to the ubiquity of truly complex systems, in both theory and nature.

-Our recent work \cite{Jurg20b} addressed this state of affairs, showing how to generate infinite sets of predictive features and accurately calculate the entropy rate for processes generated by HMCs.
+Our recent work \cite{Jurg20b} addressed this state of affairs, showing how to produce infinite sets of predictive features and accurately calculate the entropy rate for processes generated by HMCs.
 This gave a new and efficient tool for consistently describing the randomness of truly complex systems.
 However, those results did not address the complementary side of the complex-system paradox---the structural aspect of the interplay between structure and randomness.
-Troublingly, for processes with uncountably infinite sets of predictive features, the statistical complexity diverges, substantially circumscribing its usefulness as a metric of system organization.
+Troublingly, for processes with uncountably-infinite sets of predictive features, the statistical complexity diverges, substantially circumscribing its usefulness as a metric of system organization.
 As we will show, quantifying the structure of these truly complex systems requires a new approach and new tools and methods.

 Historically, the need for such a measure of divergent information storage and Blackwell's discovery were perhaps anticipated by Shannon's definition in the 1940s of \emph{dimension rate} \cite{Shan48a}: